Koszul self duality of manifolds: Ching's conjecture

-Ching conjectured that these two module structures coincide \cite{ching}.
-At the time of this conjecture, the self duality of $E_n$ had not been proven and modules over $E_n$ had not been heavily studied.
-Recently, the study of the mapping spaces of right modules over $E_n$ has provoked much interest and goes by the name of ``embedding calculus''.
-A common situation in embedding calculus is that $M,N$ are framed n-manifolds (often $M$ is a tubular neighborhood of a submanifold of $N$), and we want to understand the derived mapping space of right modules

-There is map obtained by induction along the map $E_n \rightarrow \mathrm{com}$ (which in the model $\mathcal{F}_M$ is simply collapsing the infinitesimal configurations to the fat diagonal) and taking suspension spectra.
-Supposing a noncompact version of Ching's conjecture is true, there is also a restriction map Using the two Koszul dual descriptions of the Goodwillie tower \cite[Example 6.28]{arone_ching_2015} we can write this in terms of Goodwillie calculus ($P_\infty$) and embedding calculus ($T_\infty$).
+Ching conjectured that these two right module structures coincide \cite{ching}.
+At the time of this conjecture, the self duality of $E_n$ had not been proven and right modules over $E_n$ had not been heavily studied.
+Recently, the study of the mapping spaces of right modules over $E_n$ has provoked much interest and goes by the name of ``embedding calculus'' \cite{Turchin_2013}.
+A common situation in embedding calculus is that $M,N$ are framed n-manifolds (often $M$ is a tubular neighborhood of a submanifold of $N$), and we want to understand the derived mapping space of right modules $\mathrm{Map}^h_{E_n}(E_M,E_N).$ There is map obtained by induction along the map $\Sigma^\infty_+ E_n \rightarrow \mathrm{com}$ (which in the model $\mathcal{F}_M$ is simply collapsing the infinitesimal configurations to the fat diagonal).
+Supposing a noncompact version of Ching's conjecture is true, there is also a restriction map Using the two Koszul dual descriptions of the Goodwillie tower \cite[Example 6.28]{arone_ching_2015}, we can write this in terms of Goodwillie calculus ($P_\infty$) and embedding calculus ($T_\infty$).

-We will see that the first map can be constructed from a Pontryagin--Thom-esque collapse functor which interchanges the subcategory of right $E_n$ modules generated by the $E_M$ with the one generated by the $E_{M^+}$; for maps induced by embeddings $i:M \rightarrow N$, it can be seen to coincide with the suspension spectrum of the one point compactification $i^+$.
-For general maps of modules, it requires the Koszul self duality of $E_M$ and $E_N$.
+We will see that the first map can be constructed from a Pontryagin--Thom-esque collapse functor which interchanges the full subcategory of right $\Sigma^\infty_+ E_n$-modules consisting of the $\Sigma^\infty_+ E_M$ with the full subcategory consisting of the $\Sigma^\infty E_{M^+}$; for maps induced by framed embeddings $i:M \rightarrow N$, it can be seen to coincide with the suspension spectrum of the one point compactification $i^+$.
+For general maps of right modules, it requires the Koszul self duality of $E_M$ and $E_N$ to define.